OpenMoonRay/openmoonray-docs/docs/scene-classes/geometry/RdlMeshGeometry.md

         default: []

-        <p class="jekyll-theme-minimal scene-class-attr-comment">Stores all vertices used by the mesh at motion step 0</p>
+        <p class="scene-class-attr-comment">Stores all vertices used by the mesh at motion step 0</p>

     </p>